VFPX/ReportingApps/README.md

 * ReportPreview.APP

+**2022.04.12 Release**
+This release fixes a bug in ReportBuilder.app that sometimes causes the data group combobox to contain duplicate items (thanks to Martina Jindrova).

 **2014.07.04 Release**
 This release fixes a bug in ReportOutput.app and ReportBuilder.app that didn't handle higher DPI displays properly (thanks to Joel Leach).